How to get a light device

 4. the light device company should have a track record of reliability

 We recommend fluorescent light boxes because they have been extensively tested with the greatest evidence for effectiveness in scientific studies, and we have experience with these devices.
-Other light devices, for example light emitting diode (LED) devices, light visors and dawn simulators, may be helfpul for some patients but there is less evidence for effectiveness compared to light boxes.
+Other light devices, for example light emitting diode (LED) devices, light visors and dawn simulators, may be helpful for some patients but there is less evidence for effectiveness compared to light boxes.
+We recommend the larger, desktop sized light devices because they are less dependent on proper positioning to get the required dose of light.
+We do not recommend the small (and cheap) light devices because they need to be placed within a few inches of the eyes for the required lux dosage.

 Most light devices use white light.
 Narrow-band blue-light devices are probably effective, but have not been as extensively tested as white-light devices.
 There is no indication that blue light is better than white light for SAD, and there is no information on long term safety of blue light devices (unlike white light devices).